 Selecting one of the variations of vulnerability explains the vulnerability in great detail.
 The scanner will first provide a summary of the vulnerability, and then it will proceed to explain what the impact of such vulnerability is and how to fix the vulnerability.

-If you’ve installed Acunetix AcuSensor (this is optional), a server-side component for PHP and .NET applications that communicates with Acunetix WVS, results for vulnerabilities such as SQL Injection will even include the file and the vulnerable line of code!
+If you’ve installed Acunetix AcuSensor (this is optional), a server-side component for PHP and .NET applications that communicate with Acunetix WVS results for vulnerabilities such as SQL Injection will even include the file and the vulnerable line of code!

 Re-running Tests After the Vulnerability Fix

 Re-running the scan from the start is obviously one way of checking if the fix for a detected vulnerability is successful.
 However, Acunetix WVS has a very handy Retest feature.